PaulBrothwood/paul-brothwood-blogs/README.md

 This repository acts as the central hub for my published work across Blogger and links to my featured GitHub projects.

+## About

+This repository brings together articles written by Paul Brothwood on sustainability, leadership, operational excellence, project management and motorcycle travel.

+Topics include ISO 9001, ISO 14001, ISO 45001, PRINCE2, ITIL, business transformation, Honda Adventure Roads 2026, the Suzuki Hayabusa and long-distance touring.

+New articles are added regularly and grouped by subject to make them easy to explore.

 ## Featured Projects

 * Honda Adventure Roads 2026